Lockon2000/StatusScraper/docs/lib/providers/incidents.md

     - Description: Holds a list with all the updates of the incident represented by dicts.
 - `'componentNames'`:
     - Type: `list.string` or `NoneType`
     - Description: Holds the names of the affected components.
-If there are no effected components then this key should hold `None`.
+If there are no affected components then this key should hold `None`.
                    We chose to include the names of the components and not the IDs because the components could still be new and have no ID.
                    It could be possible that not all components at the providers status site are needed or desired.
 In that case only relevent components should be included in this list, if any.